-The chapter covers three dominant GHGs in the human perturbation of the Earth’s radiation budget for which high quality records exist: carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) (Figure 5.1).
+The chapter covers three dominant GHGs in the human perturbation of the Earth’s radiation budget for which high-quality records exist: CO2, CH4 and N2O (Figure 5.1).

 Section 5.1 (this section) provides the time context on how unique current and future scenarios of GHGs atmospheric concentrations and growth rates are in the Earth’s history.
-It also introduces the main processes involved in carbon-climate feedbacks followed by an assessment of what can be learned from the paleo record towards a better understanding of contemporary and future GHGs-climate dynamics and their response to different mitigation trajectories.
+It also introduces the main processes involved in carbon–climate feedbacks, followed by an assessment of what can be learned from the paleo record towards a better understanding of contemporary and future GHGs–climate dynamics and their response to different mitigation trajectories.

 Section 5.2 covers the state of the carbon cycle and other biogeochemical cycles, and global budgets of CO2, CH4 and N2O for the industrial era (since 1750).
-The section emphasises the last 60-year period for which high-resolution observations are available and the most recent decade for comprehensive GHGs budgets.
-Significant advances have taken place since the IPCC fifth assessment report (AR5), particularly in constraining the annual to decadal variability of the ocean and land carbon sources and sinks, and in revealing about the sensitivity of carbon pools to current and future climate changes.
-There has been an important increase in modelling capability of the three GHGs both for land and oceans, atmospheric and ocean observations, and remote sensing products that has enabled to constrain the causes of the observed trends and variability.
+The section emphasizes the last 60-year period for which high-resolution observations are available and the most recent decade for comprehensive GHG budgets.
+Significant advances have taken place since the IPCC Fifth Assessment Report (AR5), particularly in constraining the annual-to-decadal variability of the ocean and land carbon sources and sinks, and in revealing the sensitivity of carbon pools to current and future climate changes.
+There has been an important increase in modelling capability of the three GHGs, for land and oceans, atmospheric and ocean observations, and remote sensing products that have enabled researchers to constrain the causes of the observed trends and variability.

-Section 5.3 builds on SROCC covering the change in ocean acidification due to oceanic CO2 uptake across the paleo, historical periods and future projections using CMIP6, with consequences for marine life (assessed in sixth assessment report (AR6) working group II (WGII)) and biogeochemical cycles.
-The section also assesses changes in deoxygenation of the oceans due to warming, increased stratification of the surface ocean and slowing of the meridional overturning circulation.
+Section 5.3 builds on Special Report on the Ocean and Cryosphere (SROCC) covering the change in ocean acidification due to oceanic CO2 uptake across the paleo, historical periods and future projections using Coupled Model Intercomparison Project Phase 6 (CMIP6), with consequences for marine life (assessed in the Sixth Assessment Report Working Group II, AR6 WGII) and biogeochemical cycles.
+The section also assesses changes in deoxygenation of the oceans due to warming, increased stratification of the surface ocean, and slowing of the meridional overturning circulation.

-Section 5.4 covers the future projections of biogeochemical cycles and their feedbacks to the climate system fully utilising the database of the concentration-driven coupled model intercomparison project phase 6 (CMIP6).
-Since AR5, Earth system models (ESMs) have made progress towards including more complex carbon cycle and associated biogeochemical processes that enable exploring a range of possible future carbon-climate feedbacks and their influences on the climate system.
-The section addresses uncertainties and limits of our models to predict future dynamics for GHG emissions trajectories, as well as new understanding on processes involved in carbon-climate feedbacks and the possibility for rapid and abrupt changes brought by non-linear dynamics.
+Section 5.4 covers the future projections of biogeochemical cycles and their feedbacks to the climate system fully utilizing the database of the concentration-driven CMIP6.
+Since AR5, Earth system models (ESMs) have made progress towards including more complex carbon cycle and associated biogeochemical processes that enable exploring a range of possible future carbon–climate feedbacks and their influences on the climate system.
+The section addresses uncertainties and limits of our models to predict future dynamics for GHG emissions trajectories, as well as new understanding on processes involved in carbon–climate feedbacks and the possibility for rapid and abrupt changes brought by non-linear dynamics.